Molson Coors to launch new beers in quest to spur sales

-(Reuters) - Molson Coors Brewing Co (TAP.N) said on Tuesday it will launch Coors Light Iced Tea and other new products, as the beer company fights to win a greater share of the struggling beer market.
+March 6 (Reuters) - Molson Coors Brewing Co said on Tuesday it will launch Coors Light Iced Tea and other new products, as the beer company fights to win a greater share of the struggling beer market.

 Molson executives said during a meeting with analysts that the new products should help spur sales so the company can put less reliance on cost-cutting to drive its profit.
 It also seeks to make beer more attractive to people who have moved on to wine or cocktails.